yuval23/lwc-ql/README.md

 - Clone this repository OR perform the following steps yourself
 - `git clone https://github.com/vyuvalv/lwc-ql.git`
 - Start with `npm install`
-    - `npm i @lwc/synthetic-shadow @salesforce-ux/design-system lightning-base-components`
-- `npm run build:development` - To Copy SLDS folder into `./assets`
+- Use `npm run build:development` - To Copy SLDS folder into `./assets`
 - Run `npm run watch`
+- View on your port - by default `http://localhost:3001`
+- Start Building Components...
 </br>